what is RFID module and how an RFID module works with Arduino?

-Hello, Welcome to another valuable article brought to you by SriTu Hobby.
+Hello, welcome to another valuable article brought to you by SriTu Hobby.
 Today we are going to talk about what is RFID module and how an RFID module works with Arduino.
-We can see this technology in different places.
-That is, examples include identifying people in factories, controlling admissions, searching books in libraries, obtaining employee attendance, and the security system.
-Also, you can use this technology to create security systems, door lock systems.
+We can see this technique in various places.
+Examples include identifying people in factories, controlling admissions, searching books in libraries, obtaining employee attendance, and security systems.
+Also, you can use this technology to create security systems and door lock systems.

 What is RFID technology?